-This kind of compact representation of incidences has already been used in the previous studies of Brass and Knauer [13], Apfelbaum and Sharir [4], and our recent work [54], albeit only for the special cases of planes or spheres.
+This kind of compact representation of incidences has already been used in the previous studies of Brass and Knauer [14], Apfelbaum and Sharir [4], and our recent works [57, 58], albeit only for the special cases of planes or spheres.

-Another way of bypassing the possible presence of large complete bipartite graphs in G(P, S), used in several earlier works [1, 4, 23], is to assume that the surfaces in S are non-degenerate.
-These studies only considered the cases of planes and spheres (or of hyperplanes and spheres in higher dimensions [1, 23]).
+Remark.
+Another way of bypassing the possible presence of large complete bipartite graphs in G(P, S), used in several earlier works [1, 4, 26], is to assume that the surfaces in S are non-degenerate.
+These studies, already mentioned earlier, only considered the cases of planes and spheres (or of hyperplanes and spheres in higher dimensions) [1, 26].
 For spheres, for example, this means that no more than some fixed fraction of the points of P on any given sphere can be cocircular.
-Although large complete bipartite graphs can exist in G(P, S) in this case, the non-degeneracy assumption allows us to control, in a sharp form, the number of incidences (and shows that the resulting complete bipartite graphs are not so large after all).
-It would be interesting (and, as we believe, doable) to extend our analysis to the case of (suitably defined) more general nondegenerate surfaces.
-These remarks also apply to the general case (involving points anywhere in $\mathbb{R}^3$ ), given in Theorem 1.12 below.
+Although large complete bipartite graphs can exist in G(P,S) in this case, the non-degeneracy assumption allows us to control, in a sharp form, the number of incidences (and shows that the resulting complete bipartite graphs are not so large after all).
+It would be interesting (and, as we believe, doable) to extend our analysis to the case of (suitably defined) more general non-degenerate surfaces.
+These remarks also apply to the general case (involving points anywhere in \mathbb{R}^3), given in Theorem 1.12 below.

 A mixed incidence bound (for points on most varieties and general surfaces).
-Our second result is an improvement of Theorem 1.7, still for the case where the points of P lie on some algebraic variety V of constant degree, where we now also assume that V is not infinitely ruled by the intersection curves of members of the given family $\mathcal{F}$ of surfaces.
-In this case we obtain an improved, "mixed" bound, in which G(P,S) can be split into two subgraphs, $G_0(P,S), G_1(P,S)$ , where the bound in (5) or in (6) now holds for $|G_0(P,S)|$ , i.e., for the actual number of incidences that it represents, and where $G_1(P,S)$ admits a complete bipartite graph decomposition, as above, for which the sum of the vertex sets is only O(m + n).
+Our second result is an improvement of Theorem 1.7, still for the case where the points of P lie on some algebraic variety V of constant degree, where we now also assume that V is not infinitely ruled by the (irreducible components of the) intersection curves of pairs of members of the given family \mathcal{F} of surfaces.
+In this case we obtain an improved, "mixed" bound, in which G(P,S) can be split into two subgraphs, $G_0(P,S)$ and $G_1(P,S)$, where the bound in (5) or in (6) now holds for $|G_0(P,S)|$, i.e., for the actual number of incidences that it represents, and where $G_1(P,S)$ admits a complete bipartite graph decomposition, as above, for which the sum of the vertex sets is only O(m+n).
 The actual bound is slightly sharper-see below.

-Specializing the theorem to the case of spheres, as is done below, leads to interesting implications to distinct and repeated distances in three dimensions.
+Specializing the theorem to the case of spheres, as is done later on (in Section 6), leads to interesting implications to distinct and repeated distances in three dimensions.